 There was a decent selection of snacks in the galley.
 Delta could do much better with presentation of snacks and beverages though.

-These are the snacks on a recent American 777-200 flight.
+These are the snacks on a shorter, recent American 777-200 flight.

 As usual, the last meal service was breakfast.
 It would be nice if airlines served a final meal that was appropriate for the time of arrival.
 Breakfast was served one hour and 40 minutes before landing.
 Other than the tasty fresh fruit, the meal was unremarkable.

 The flight landed at 15:30 local.
 The flight lasted 11 hours and 35 minutes and covered slightly more than the 6,398 great circle miles between NRT and DTW.

 My grades for various aspects of the suite experience based on this flight are: